acaos/python-pep505/README.md

 Note that `parser.py` is then further modified slightly to use the local version of the `pegen` package (replacing `pegen.` imports with `.pegen.`).

+#### Temporary Variables

+In order to function, this module generates temporary variable names of the form `__coalesce_<lineno>_<column-offset>`.
+These are unlikely to conflict with any existing variables, but be aware of their existence.

 #### Running the Tests